Our executive team

 In 2000, Dietmar was appointed to the position of Chief Information Officer, and led the transition of OPG’s internal information systems group to an outsourced services partnership.

-Dietmar has a Bachelor of Applied Science Degree in Honours Electrical Engineering from the University of Waterloo.
+Dietmar has a Bachelor of Applied Science Degree in Honours Electrical Engineering from the University of Waterloo and he is a Professional Engineer in Ontario.